rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 * Attempted to build an impure Python package.

-Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL or VirtualBox to run Buildozer.
+Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL, Colab, or VirtualBox to run Buildozer.

 Buildozer's behavior can be non-deterministic in any of these cases: